mittwald/cli/README.md

 ## `mw domain ownership list`

-List all domain ownerships of a project.
+List all pending domain ownerships of a project.

 ```
 USAGE